 All of us understand it: the familiar twinge of soreness below our belly, causing pain that is deep and impenetrable.
 For most women, intervals are only a passing nuisance which makes bathroom breaks (along with a visit to the vending machine) more regular.
 But for women with menorrhagia, an illness that creates heavy period bleeding, these breaks can not be as infrequent as once per hour.

 Girls who experience heavy menstrual cramps or even bleeding aren’t alone.
-Based on CNN.com, almost five thousand women also encounter heavy menstrual bleeding, dampening their skill to work or play comfortably.
+Based on Healthguidesdaily.com, almost five thousand women also encounter heavy menstrual cramping or bleeding, dampening their skill to work or play comfortably.
 But many medicines, authorized from the Food and Drug Administration (FDA), plan to reduce the heavy bleeding due to their menstrual cycles.

 Solutions for Heavy Menstrual Bleeding

 Novasure Treatment: This out patient procedure is conducted by placing a wand in to the cervix, which blasts power onto the uterine lining for approximately 90 seconds.
 The end result?
 Entire removal of the uterine lining, that they promise drastically removes or reduces heavy bleeding.
 According to their own data, their menstrual bleeding was removed by 95 percent of women entirely, whereas less menstrual pain was also experienced by 64 percent.

 It’s usually considered not more dangerous when compared with other surgical treatments, including a hysterectomy, although Novasure additionally has its side effects.
 It can reduce a woman’s power to get pregnant, nevertheless, and can raise the chance of pregnancy-associated complications.